Junaid Aftab

 profile_pic.jpg

-The slogan Pure × Applied captures my philosophy in approaching mathematics.
-I keep an open mind, and I am keen to learn new mathematical techniques to solve problems of interest to me.
+The slogan Pure × Applied reflects my philosophy in approaching mathematics.
+I strive to keep an open mind and I am eager to learn new mathematical techniques that can help solve problems I find compelling.
+In particular, I am interested in applying methods from algebraic topology (K-theory, bordism, TQFTs), category theory, noncommutative geometry (C*-algebras, operator K-theory), and statistical learning theory in my research.

 news